warp-contracts/warp/docs/MIGRATION_GUIDE.md

 // Read state (similar to the "readContract" from SmartWeave V1) const { state, validity } = await contract.readState();

-// state contains is an object with the latest state
+// state is an object with the latest state

 // validity is an object with valid and invalid transaction IDs
 // E.g. { "TX_ID1": true, "TX_ID2": false, ...}